 This beautiful historic house comes with stunning gardens which is open for visitors to explore.
 A truly idyllic area for walking, the setting of Hoveton Hall is the epitome of colour and perfection.
 They hold regular events in the gardens, including outdoor theatre sessions of some of the nation’s favourites!

-Where to stay in the Broads National Park:
+Where to stay in the Norfolk Broads National Park:

-If you have got the time, then turn you trip to the Boards National Park into a weekend break for a truly relaxing getaway from the city!
+If you have got the time, then turn you trip to the Broads National Park into a weekend break for a truly relaxing getaway from the city!